 Our Highbury Elder

-Our own very mature Elder was 30 feet tall.
-It grew in one corner of the garden, between boundary chain link fencing & our new larchlap fence.
+Elder trees in the small woodland behind our terraced houses appear to have self-seeded themselves into our garden.
+At one time a handful of them were growing there, with one survivor reaching 30 feet in height.
+This Elder grew in one corner of the garden, between chain link fencing & our new larchlap fence.
 Wildlife loved its blossoms & berries, & the Chief Crow used it as a stage for his courting rituals every spring.

 (See Living With North London Wildlife page, Crows – The Chief Crow’s Courting Tree).